-However, as a candidate of phosphate alternatives, nano-oyster shell calcium powder and yeast, and lemon extract are quite new candidates for synthetic phosphate in our marination study.
-Unlike oyster shell, and nano-oyster shell improved meat and meat products with its alkaline characteristics.
-Yeast extract is a natural substance that is abundant in high-quality proteins and contains a variety of amino acids, carbohydrates, vitamins, and minerals a common flavor enhancer such as monosodium glutamate (MGA) only a single substrate additive (Vidal et al., 2020).
-It is not thoroughly invested that how freezing and thawing affect the quality of the chicken meat treated with prune juice, oyster shell, nano-oyster shell, and yeast and plant extract powder by injection marination in chicken meat.
+However, as a candidate of phosphate alternatives, nano-oyster shell (N-OS) calcium powder and yeast, and lemon extract are quite new candidates for synthetic phosphate in our marination study.
+Unlike OS, and N-OS improved meat and meat products with its alkaline characteristics.
+Yeast extract is a natural substance that is abundant in high-quality proteins and contains a variety of amino acids, carbohydrates, vitamins, and minerals a common flavor enhancer such as monosodium glutamate only a single substrate additive (Vidal et al., 2020).
+It is not thoroughly invested that how freezing and thawing affect the quality of the chicken meat treated with prune juice (PJ), OS, N-OS, and yeast and plant extract powder by injection marination in chicken meat.
 Thus far, however, there have been no reported studies regards to frozen/thawed meat with the abovementioned marinades ingredients in terms of meat quality and functionality.
 Hence, the main objective of this research is to determine the quality characteristics of clean label marinades treated meat as a replacement of phosphate under the storage conditions of chilling and freezing.
 Therefore, this study aimed to determine the optimal and superior methods to prolong the storage quality of frozen meat by using natural phosphate alternatives.